On Road – Course Module & Prices

 Created by our professional learning and development team, Lynne Fitzharris and Dan Ison.
 Our driving instructor training programme, provides you with everything you need to become a qualified, modern, confident and skilled driving instructor.

 Delivered by DVSA Grade A qualified, experienced training experts our course contains the very latest Coaching / Client Centred Learning (CCL) - techniques.
-Our programme includes 1 to 1 on the road coaching mixed with interactive, online training and a wide range of supporting functions.
+Our training includes 1 to 1 on the road coaching mixed with interactive, online training and a wide range of supporting functions.

 We provide an innovative, unique training package to suit your personal learning style, experience and knowledge.
 Interactive modules are mixed with in-car coaching to give you a comprehensive and personal training experience.